Housing Options

 • Apartments

-Please note that for students admitted for the spring semester, University-sponsored housing will be allocated on a space-available basis for freshmen and transfer students.
+Please note: For students admitted for the spring semester, University-sponsored housing will be allocated on a space-available basis for freshmen and transfer students.

 Commuting to Suffolk

-The subway stops that will bring you closest to campus are:
+These subway stops will bring you closest to campus:

 • Blue Line: State